WhatsNew:

 Article I Name

-The name of the Association is the USS JOHN W WEEKS DD 701 (“the Association”.
+The name of the Association is the USS JOHN W WEEKS DD 701 (the Association).

 Article II Status